ngworker/lumberjack/README.md

 `LumberjackLogger` is used as the base class for any other logger that we need.

-This is the abstract class `LumberjackLogger`:
+This is the abstract interface of `LumberjackLogger`:

 ```ts
 /**